crim-ca/classification/README.md

 ### Running tests

-The same checks that run as checks on PR's are part of the repository and can be run locally to verify that changes are valid.
+The same checks that run as checks on PRs are part of the repository and can be run locally to verify that changes are valid.
 To run tests locally, you'll need `npm`, which is a standard part of any [node.js installation](https://nodejs.org/en/download/).